-Jacob's Well closes to swimmers for the 'foreseeable future'
+Jacob's Well remains closed to swimmers for the 'foreseeable future'

 The decision comes as the outflow of water from Jacob’s Well into Cypress Creek has reached an unsafe level for swimming amid an intense drought.
-This time last year, the well’s flow was 4.45 cubic feet per second.
-On Friday afternoon, the flow was only 0.9 cubic feet per second.
+On this day last year, the well’s flow was 3.67 cubic feet per second.
+Now, the flow is only 0.09 cubic feet per second.

-“If we don't see any major, major improvements, an increase in outflow and a return of normal water levels in the creek, we won't be able to safely let folks swim,” said Katherine Sturdivant, education coordinator for the Hays County Parks Department.
+“If we don't see any major, major improvements, an increase in outflow and a return of normal water levels in the creek, we won't be able to safely let folks swim,” Katherine Sturdivant, education coordinator for the Hays County Parks Department, said in February.
+The department announced then that the swimming hole would be closed “for the foreseeable future.”

 Around 87% of Hays County is in an extreme drought, and 19% is experiencing an exceptional drought, the most intense level, according to the U.S. Drought Monitor.